mars0i/algrand/doc/siegelmann4.md

 c-hat is the col 9 to row 10 weight.

 $u$ is added only on the first tick.
 Not before, not after.
-It's replaced with zero after tick 1.
+It's replaced with zero after the first tick.

 1. So $x_9$ is nonzero only on the first tick.
 That causes c-hat to be